GM sweeps 2014 North American car and truck awards at Detroit show

+* Achaogen reports fourth quarter and full year 2016 financial results and provides corporate update

-DETROIT General Motors Co (GM.N) on Monday swept the coveted awards handed out each year at the start of the North American International Auto Show in Detroit, claiming the top prize in both the car and truck categories.
+DETROIT Jan 13 General Motors Co on Monday swept the coveted awards handed out each year at the start of the North American International Auto Show in Detroit, claiming the top prize in both the car and truck categories.

-It was the first time in GM's history that it won both awards in the same year.
+This was the first time in the U.S. automaker's history that it won both awards in the same year.

-The milestone came just days before GM is scheduled to make history in another way: On Wednesday, Mary Barra, head of the U.S. $15 billion global product development group, Will replace Dan Akerson as CEO, becoming the first-ever female chief of a global automaker.

-The recognition of the Silverado also comes at a good time for GM.
-Last week, the company said it was recalling about 370,000 pickups, including some of the redesigned Silverados, to reprogram software that could cause parts of the exhaust to overheat and lead to fire.

 Finalists for car of the year included the Cadillac CTS and the Mazda3.